ouermijudicael/UVisBox/docs/source/index.rst

 UVisBox (Still in Development)
 =====================
-This project is a Python toolbox for visualizing scientific uncertainty data.
-It aims to provide a collection of methods for representing and exploring uncertainty in various scientific datasets.
+UVisBox is an open-source Python based toolvbox for visulizazing uncertainty from scientific data.t provides a collection of methods for representing and exploring uncertainty in various scientific datasets.

 .. toctree::